 Be mindful if you press the adjust button twice, as the Instant Pot will adjust to 24:00 hours.
 You don’t want to incubate on the “Less” option!
 Don’t just use the “-” to get it back down to 8:00 or 10:00 hours.

 The Instant Pot needs to be on the “Normal” function not the “Less” function!!!!!
-The Less function is used by many people retard their bread quicker and need warm environment .
+The Less function is used by many people to retard their bread quicker, as it provides a warm environment .

 After you set your time, the Instant Pot will start to count UP.
 Since I do 10 hours (many other people use 8 hours), I try to time my yogurt making to have the incubation happen while I sleep.